Fire and rescue services

 More information:

-Outbreaks of water-borne, food-borne, insect-borne and other infectious diseases are common in the eastern Mediterranean region and can occur from time to time in Cyprus.
+Outbreaks of water-borne, food-borne, insect-borne and other infectious diseases are common in the eastern Mediterranean region and can occasionally occur.

 To protect yourself from disease: